ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 This section contains optional behavior that may be used to reduce message sizes or round trips based on the application configuration.

-* The third message of the EDHOC protocol, message_3, MAY be combined with an OSCORE request, enabling authenticated Diffie-Hellman key exchange and a protected CoAP request/response (which may contain an enrollment request and response) in two round trips {{RFC9668}}.
+* The third message of the EDHOC protocol, message_3, MAY be combined with an OSCORE-protected request {{RFC9668}}, enabling authenticated Diffie-Hellman key exchange and a protected CoAP request/response (which may contain an enrollment request and response) in two round trips {{RFC9668}}.

 * The enrolled client certificate MAY be the CBOR-encoded certificates defined in {{I-D.ietf-cose-cbor-encoded-cert}}.